hypervel/hypervel.org/docs/README.md

 <div class="custom-container tip">
 <p><strong>Is Hypervel compatible with Laravel packages?</strong></p>
-<p>While Hypervel maintains the similar development experience like Laravel, you can't install Laravel packages on this framework due to the fundamental differences in architecture.
-However, many Laravel concepts and patterns can be easily adapted for use with Hypervel.</p>
+<p>No!
+While Hypervel maintains the similar development experience like Laravel, unfortunately, you can't install Laravel packages on this framework due to the fundamental differences in architecture.
+Developers need to migrate these Laravel packages on their own.
+We encourage developers to contribute to Hypervel's ecosystem together.</p>
 </div>

 <div class="custom-container tip">